-Father Peter Geromel, OHI Th.M., Vicar at St. Peter the Apostle, grew up in Flint, Michigan, the son of an Anglican priest.
+Father Peter Geromel, OHI DMin, Rector at St. Peter the Apostle, grew up in Flint, Michigan, the son of an Anglican priest.
 He was raised in that tradition, and his parents before him.
 Homeschooled through high school, he attended VMI, completing his “Rat” year, before transferring to Hillsdale College to study Philosophy.
 He matriculated to Reformed Episcopal Seminary, earning a Master of Divinity cum laude, followed by a Master of Theology from Cranmer Theological House.
 He also holds a Master of Humanities from the University of Dallas and has taken several graduate courses at Villanova University.
-Presently, he is completing a Doctor of Ministry at Reformed Presbyterian Seminary in Pittsburgh (the 4th oldest seminary in the U.S.) focusing on catechesis (Christian education).
+His Doctor of Ministry is from Reformed Presbyterian Theological Seminary, which was founded in 1810 in Philadelphia and which later moved to Pittsburgh.
 He has written four books, Christ & College: A Guide from the Anglican Way, Sublime Duty: Its Emphasis in the Anglican Way, Frankincense and Mirth on High, and Arrows & Chariots: A Thematic Journey through Philosophy’s History.

 Unapologetically Anglo-Catholic in his theology, Fr.
 Geromel grew up around clergy from varied churches, Greek and Russian Orthodox, Maronite and Byzantine Catholic.
 He was involved in Young Life, Intervarsity Christian Fellowship, Canterbury Club, and Boy Scouts in his youth.
 He has been serving for over a decade in parish ministry, as well as three years as a full-time hospice chaplain, and six as an adjunct professor in Philosophy.
 He has served in parishes throughout the South, including South Carolina, Tennessee and Texas.
 He is a priest in the Order of the Holy Innocents, a society dedicated to Life and Bioethical issues.
 His other ministries have been varied, including working for food pantries and as a chaplain to truck drivers in New Jersey.
 Presently, he is an adjunct professor in the Philosophy and Religious Studies department at Radford and an instructor at St. Bede’s Anglican Catholic Theological College.